-- 1. This activity should have an adult/student ratio of 1:10, or 1:5 for grades 1 through 4. - 2.
+- 1. This activity must have an adult/student ratio of 1:10, or 1:5 for grades 1 through 4. - 2.
 Wear comfortable jeans, not too tight or baggy.
 Warm-up suits are great. - 3.
 Wear comfortable clothing you can move freely in, but that does not drag the ground. - 4.
 If you are a beginner, hip, knee, elbow and wrist pads or guards may be worn as can a helmet.
-K-5 students are required to wear helmets.
+K-5 District Field Trip, Event and Club Guidelines students are required to wear helmets.